BobAubouin/TIVA_Drug_Control/README.md

 Install all the required packages with the command:

 ```
-pip install -r requirement.txt
+pip install .
 ```

 ## Usage

-Launch tunning and simulation scripts in the dedicated folder.
-To visualize the result of the simulation script run *read_simulation_results.py*.
+# Reproduce the results
+Launch each study located in the scripts/studies folder.

-**Caution:** The simulation scripts may take time to run (approx 1h30 on my PC for the MMPC).
+**Caution:** The simulation scripts may take time to run (approx 5h on a 32 thread server for the MPC ones).

+The results can be found in the plot results notebook.

+# Use the package

+The package can be used to simulate the anesthesia induction phase with the MPC and PID controllers.
+A simple example is given in the test notebook, for more in depth change the files of the package can be modified.

 ## Authors